-At Hygge Coffee Co. we roast darn good coffee.
-It starts with our beans, which are deliberately chosen from the best and most sustainable coffee farms around the globe.
-The beans are then carefully roasted to enhance their unique flavors to provide you with the most delectable cup possible.
 Drinking Hygge Coffee is one of life's undeniable pleasures in its simplest form.
-From the small family farm to the last sip, we believe Hygge Coffee should enhance the lives of all of those involved in the process.
+From the small family farm to the last sip, we believe Hygge Coffee should enhance the lives of all of those involved in the coffee process.
 Every cup completes the compelling story of what true craft coffee is and the lives it positively affects along the way.

-We love partnering with like-minded businesses.
-You can currently find our coffee for sale or being served at the following locations...our list is continually growing so check back often.
+We love partnering with like-minded businesses so don't hesitate to contact us.
+As of 2018, you can currently find our coffee for sale or being served at the following locations:

 Pattee Creek Market // Missoula, Montana